Dancing with the Stars (American TV series) season 26: Scoring chart

-Highest and lowest scoring performances

-The best and worst performances in each dance according to the judges' 30-point scale are as follows.
-Scores from guest judges are not included.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.
-Scores from guest judges are not included.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1: First Dances

-The couples danced the cha-cha-cha, foxtrot, salsa or Viennese waltz.
+The couples danced the cha-cha-cha, foxtrot, salsa, or Viennese waltz.
 Couples are listed in the order they performed.

-For the first time in the show's history, viewers were able to vote for the couples online so that the results of the vote could be used to determine the first two eliminations that same evening.
+Viewers were able to vote for the couples online so that the results of the vote could be used to determine the first two eliminations that same evening.

 Week 2: Team Dance Night

 Individual judges' scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Rashad Jennings, Len Goodman, Bruno Tonioli.

 The couples performed one unlearned dance and a team dance celebrating an iconic decade in sports.
-The paso doble and quickstep were introduced.
 Couples are listed in the order they performed.

 Week 3: MVP Night (Semifinals)

 Individual judges' scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, David Ross, Len Goodman, Bruno Tonioli.

 The couples performed one unlearned dance dedicated to the "MVP" in their lives, and participated in paired dance-offs for extra points.
-Contemporary, jive, and rumba were introduced.
 Former contestants were brought in to mentor the couples for the dance-offs.
 Couples are listed in the order they performed.